raquo/Laminar/website/docs/documentation.md

 )
 ```

 `Observer` is an Airstream type that is typically used to perform side effects on incoming events.
-Usually it's used like this: `someStream.addObserver(someObserver)(owner)`.
+Usually it's used like this: `someStream.addObserver(someObserver)(using owner)`.
 This would ensure that `someStream` runs (remember, streams are lazy), and would call `someObserver.onNext(ev)` for every new event that `someStream` emits.

 This `-->` method simply registers an event listener on `element` which calls `clickObserver.onNext(ev)` for every click event that comes in, and then the observer prints this event's X coordinate to the console.